dtcenter/METplus/docs/Users_Guide/statistics_list.rst

 **********************************

-   9th attempt. text wrapping  This is only for the "A" items
+   10th attempt. text wrapping NEW table  This is only for the "A" items

  .. list-table:: Laundry list A.
     :widths: auto